WHO IS THE IRISH GREEN BUILDING COUNCIL?

 The Irish Green Building Council (IGBC) was established in 2011 as an independent, non-profit membership organisation, to provide leadership in the transformation to a sustainable built environment.
 The IGBC is made up of the most progressive organisations working in the Irish Property and construction sector.

 It is affiliated with 70 national Green Building Councils that form the World Green Building Council, the largest organisation influencing sustainable construction worldwide.
-IGBC is now at an exciting stage of its development.
+IGBC is a small (15 staff members) but growing organisation.

 WHO DO WE NEED?

 You are motivated to work with a green NGO and passionate about sustainability, with an interest in driving the decarbonisation of Ireland’s built environment.
 You have good research skills and can analyse large quantities of information and present them in a clear and concise manner.
 You have excellent oral and written communication skills with the ability to write high quality reports and submissions and make clear and engaging presentations.
 You have experience engaging with a range of stakeholders including agency and departmental staff, researchers, industry, and politicians.
 You use initiative and are able to work independently and as part of a team.
 You are highly organised with a good attention to details, and able to work to tight deadlines.
 Ideally you will have experience working on large, funded projects.